 People don’t spend long on web pages.
 A 2021 report by Contentsquare says the average time users spend on a web page is 54 seconds.
-That means if you want to succeed in eCommerce, every element on every page needs to count.
+That means if you want to succeed in eCommerce, you need to make every element on every page count.
 In this guide, we’ll give you eCommerce website tips and tricks to help you do exactly that.

 Setting up an eCommerce shop looks easy because of tools like Shopify and WooCommerce, as well as sales channels like Amazon.
 In many ways, it is easier than before.
 But then again, so is getting lost in the crowd.